 Progesterone (also referred to as pregn-4-ene-3 or 20-dione) is a C21 steroid hormone which consists of a keto-group at the C3 position and a double bond between the C4 and C5.
 It has molecular weight of 314.5 Da and it can be found to be synthesised from cholesterol through pregnenolone within the granulosa and theca cells of the corpus iuteum that are under the influence of Luteinizing hormone (LH).
 Progesterone belongs to the group of neuro-steroids which can be found in high concentrations in certain areas in the brain and can also be are synthesised there.
 Neuro-steroids have the ability to affect synaptic functioning, myelinisation and have neuroprotective activity.

-The minimum sensitivity detection limit of progesterone using this human progesterone ELISA kit was approximately 0.045 ng/ml.
-The dynamic assay range for this kit is 0.3 – 40.0 ng/ml.
+The minimum sensitivity detection limit of pregn-4-ene-3 (20-dione) using current human progesterone ELISA kit was approximately 0.045 ng/ml.
+The dynamic range for this assay is 0.3 – 40.0 ng/ml.

 - Clinical use of progesterone in infertility and assisted reproduction.
 Acta Obstet Gynecol Scand.
 (2015) 94 Suppl 161: 17-27.
 Review.
 Ciampaglia W. and Cognigni G.E.